Gareth Jones: Filmography

 Film and Television Directing/Writing

 Delirium 100′ feature film.
 Starring Clare Grogan, Timothy West, Mamta Kaash, Alisa Liubarskaya and Gareth Jones.
 An atheist composer struggles to deliver a Requiem, inspired and compromised by the arrival of a young musician carrying secrets from his colourful past.
-Just completed.
+World première at Moscow International Film Festival 2017.
+UK theatrical release 2017-18.
 (Writer/director)

 Delight 101′ feature film.
 Starring Jeanne Balibar, Gavin Fowler and Tim Dutton.
 Ghosts, secrets, lies and love in a contemporary mid-Wales setting.
 Opening feature at Moscow International Film Festival 2013 – Nominated, Golden St. George.
 UK Première Cambridge Film Festival.
 UK theatrical release 2014-15.
 (Writer/director).